PascalBod/embedded-systems-for-ML/practice-sessions/03-GpioOutput/README.md

-# Exercise 03 - GPIO Output
+# Practice session 03 - GPIO Output

-## Purpose of the exercise
+## Purpose of the practice session

 Make the board RGB LED blink red.

-## The exercise
+## What to do

-1. Import the `exercises/03-GpioOutput` project in Simplicity Studio, following these instructions:
+1. Import the `practice-sessions/03-GpioOutput` project in Simplicity Studio, following these instructions:
    1. **File > Import...**
-   2. Use the **Browse** button to select the `exercises/03-GpioOutput` directory.
+   2. Use the **Browse** button to select the `practice-sessions/03-GpioOutput` directory.
    3. Select the line containing the **Simplicity Studio (.sls)** project type.
    4. Click the **Next >** button.
    5. Accept the proposed default values and click the **Next >** button.